ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/admin-cds-company-concept.md

 In this example, a new EUR (Europe) root business unit is created in [!INCLUDE[prod_short](includes/cds_long_md.md)] as the parent for both Cronus DE (Gernamy) and Cronus ES (Spain).
 Obchodní jednotka EUR nesouvisí se synchronizací.
 However, it can give members of the EUR Sales team access to account data in both Cronus DE and Cronus ES by setting the data visibility to **Parent/Child BU** on the associated security role in [!INCLUDE[prod_short](includes/cds_long_md.md)].

 Synchronizace určuje, který tým má vlastnit záznamy.
-This is controlled by the **Default owning team** field on the BCI - <ID> row.
-Když BCI - <ID> record is enabled for synchronization we automatically create the associated business unit and owner team (if it doesn't already exist), and set the **Default owning team** field.
+This is controlled by the **Default owning team** field on the BCI row.
+When a BCI record is enabled for synchronization we automatically create the associated business unit and owner team (if it doesn't already exist), and set the **Default owning team** field.
 When synchronization is enabled for an table, administrators can change the owning team, but a team must always be assigned.

 > [!NOTE]
 > Records become read-only after a company is added and saved, so be sure to choose the correct company.